Skip to content

 • Method One:

-If you use createNativeStackNavigator(); to create a native navigation stack, it is recommended to add screenListeners to start collection, which allows you to track page loading durations, as follows:
+If you use createNativeStackNavigator(); to create a native navigation stack, it is recommended to add screenListeners to start collection.
+This way, the page loading duration can be recorded.
+Specific usage is as follows:

 import {FTRumReactNavigationTracking} from './FTRumReactNavigationTracking';